-After learning about active listening and what it means to listen without judgement, I realized that by stating that my friend’s news was wonderful (aka, passing judgement) I was interrupting her story and attaching my own feelings to her experience.
+After learning about active listening and what it means to listen without judgment, I realized that by stating that my friend’s news was wonderful (aka, passing judgment) I was interrupting her story and attaching my own feelings to her experience.
 Her experience was a sad one because of the bigger picture of what she and her mother were enduring.
-The fact that her mother had passed her testing meant that she would be moving forward in having open heart surgery.
+The fact that her mother had passed her testing meant that she would be moving forward in having open-heart surgery.
 This was an uncertain and scary time for both my friend and her mother.
-Had I stopped myself from using judgement while listening to my friend, she would have been able to tell her whole story and her feelings surrounding it, and I could have offered empathy regarding the whole experience.
-What my friend needed in that moment, I did not give— simply because I passed judgement.
+Had I stopped myself from using judgment while listening to my friend, she would have been able to tell her whole story and her feelings surrounding it, and I could have offered empathy regarding the whole experience.
+What my friend needed in that moment, I did not give— simply because I passed judgment.

 If you ever find yourself in similar situations where you just don’t seem to connect with the people you’re communicating with, try practicing each of the components of active listening.